-A head company may need to complete a Consolidated groups losses schedule 2005 (the schedule) in respect of certain aspects of its net capital losses.
-While some of the information requested in the schedule is also requested in the Capital gains tax (CGT) schedule 2005 (CGT schedule), a head company that completes a consolidated groups losses schedule may also need to complete a CGT schedule.
+A head company may need to complete a Consolidated groups losses schedule 2006 (the schedule) in respect of certain aspects of its net capital losses.
+While some of the information requested in the schedule is also requested in the Capital gains tax (CGT) schedule 2006 (CGT schedule), a head company that completes a consolidated groups losses schedule may also need to complete a CGT schedule.

-If the head company completes a Consolidated groups losses schedule 2005 in respect of any aspect of its losses, it must complete all relevant parts of the schedule.
+If the head company completes a Consolidated groups losses schedule 2006 in respect of any aspect of its losses, it must complete all relevant parts of the schedule.
 For example, if a head company completes the schedule as a result of having tax losses and capital losses carried forward to later income years greater than \$100,000, it must also provide details of foreign source losses even if the total of these losses is not greater than \$100,000.

 These instructions are based on provisions relating to consolidated groups.
-Some of those provisions are modified in Division 719 of the Income Tax Assessment Act 1997 (ITAA 1997) in relation to MEC groups.
+Some of those provisions are modified in Division 719 of ITAA 1997 in relation to MEC groups.